 Cancer immunotherapy has changed the landscape of modern oncology.
 Immune checkpoint inhibitors have emerged as an effective form of immunotherapy, and the development of novel therapies targeting tumor-specific antigens (or neo-antigens) has been an active area of investigation.
 Many cancer immunotherapy development programs use a basket trial/master protocol strategy where a single investigational agent (or drug combination) is tested on multiple cancer populations as defined by specific characteristics such as disease state, histology, or biomarkers (e.g., neoantigens).
 These basket trials typically use single arm designs and may be prone to selection bias and confounding due to the lack of randomization.

-The focus of this research is to create a Bayesian statistical method to enable faster identification of promising immunotherapies to potentially accelerate the development of safe and effective treatments for patients with cancer.
+The focus of this research was to create a Bayesian statistical method to enable faster identification of promising immunotherapies to potentially accelerate the development of safe and effective treatments for patients with cancer.
 Bayesian approaches allow incorporation of accumulating evidence from the ongoing trial and sources external to the trial.
 PDUFA VI identified developing novel clinical trial designs (including Bayesian methodologies) as a priority area for regulatory science research.
-This study will develop a Bayesian model that borrows information from the different single arms /disease populations within a master protocol to efficiently identify promising drugs for further development by classifying active and inactive response clusters of patients.
+This study developed a Bayesian model that borrows information from the different single arms /disease populations within a master protocol to efficiently identify promising drugs for further development by classifying active and inactive response clusters of patients. .

 Project Description and Goals